circleci/circleci-docs/jekyll/_cci2/oss.md

 these variables will be shared in [forked pull requests](#pass-secrets-to-builds-from-forked-pull-requests) unless explicitly blocked.

-## Features and Settings for Open Source
+## Features and Settings for Open Source Projects

 The following features and settings are especially useful for open source projects.